gomorpheus/morpheus-msdns-plugin/README.md

 - The integration will return an error if a matching DNS record already exists in DNS.
 This is **new** behaviour and prevents duplicates being added to Morpheus
 - All error are logged to the Morpheus Health logs

-### Morpheus Custom Powershell Functions

-A script module containing the Morpheus Powershell functions required by this integration is contained within this plugin and is copied to the RPC Server where it is stored in the Local profile of the integration user account.
-This makes the integration much more efficient when executing remote Powershell calls from Morpheus.
-The downloaded script module is md5 checked on each integration refresh to ensure the contents match the plugin copy.

 ### Intermediary Server Support

+To use an intermediate server:
+- enter the fqdn of the intermediate server as the RPC SERVER
+- enter the fqdn of the Dns Server as DNS SERVER
+- enter **wmi** or **winrm** as the SERVICE TYPE

 This plugin uses a technique where Powershell script blocks are executed using Invoke-Command.
 Using securely cached credentials stored in the local user profile on the intermediate server, Invoke-Command can execute script blocks on remote computers (-ComputerName parameter) with specified Credentials (-Credential).
 Using this method allows for a Kerberos login from the Intermediate Server to the DNS Server overcoming NTLM impersonation restrictions.
 Credentials are securely cached using Windows DPAPI and can only be access by the computer and user account that cached them.
 When using an intermediate server 2 methods can be employed to connect the DNS Services.
-Using winRm the script blocks are invoked on the DNS Server using PS Remoting which will require winRm access on the DNS Server.
+Using winrm the script blocks are invoked on the DNS Server using PS Remoting which will require winRm access on the DNS Server.
 A second technique is to use WMI rpc calls (where the DNS cmdlets specify a -Computername parameter).
 In this case the service account will require access to the Microsoft DNS WMI namespace on the DNS Server and in most cases the intermediate windows server must be tusted for delegation.

 ### AWS Directory Services Support